 Want to experience the best food, nightlife and shopping culture of the United Kingdom?

-Covent Garden Hotel is surrounded by a lot of finest bars, restaurants and shops.
+Covent Garden Hotel is surrounded by a lot of the finest bars, restaurants and shops.

 There is a lot to mention here.
 First, the facility is located in the most modern and attractive location in the area.